ketkik12/METACRAFTER/README.md

  I had a challenge to make a contract on the basis to mint and burn the token ., where I make a there variable : two strings and one uint
 1. Strings as tokenname
 2. Strings as tokenabbr (Abbreviation)
-3. uint as a totalsupply (Which i initial set as to be zero)
+3. uint as a totalsupply (Which I initially set as to be zero)

 ### Setup